 I love discovering new things, new places and new ways of seeing the world.
 At the moment we're enjoying our latest adventure on a posting to KL, Malaysia (you can read my husband's vastly more intellectual take on it all here: Nikesh Mehta).
 When I'm not working as a freelance translator or volunteering at a local refugee centre, I'm occupied with exploring our newest home turf and packing my little family off onto more adventures around the globe.
 I hope you'll enjoy sharing some of it.

 I'd love to hear your thoughts too.
 You can email me at firstname.lastname@example.org or like my Facebook page for more updates.
 I'm also on Twitter!

-Thanks to Expat Exchange for listing the blog.
+Thanks to Expat Exchange and Expat Arrivals for listing the blog.